glasswall-sre/victoria_cloud_backend/README.md

 ## Required Config
 - `azure:location`: The Azure location to deploy into.
-- `stack-name:tags`: Dict containing tags to put on resources.
+- `victoria-cloud-backend-azure:tags`: Dict containing tags to put on resources.
-- `stack-name:tenantId` (SECRET): The Azure AD tenant ID to use for Key Vault operations.
+- `victoria-cloud-backend-azure:tenantId` (SECRET): The Azure AD tenant ID to use for Key Vault operations.
 This can be easily found with Azure CLI by running `az account show --query tenantId -o tsv`.
+- `victoria-cloud-backend-azure:keyVaultName`: The name of the Azure Key Vault.

 You also need to add service principal object IDs you want to be able to access the key vault to a JSON file with the same name as your stack.
 For